Robert John Fleming (Canadian politician)

 Born in Toronto, Robert John Fleming was of Irish ancestry, the son of William and Jane (Cauldwell) Fleming.
 Educated in Toronto public schools he first entered the business world in real estate.

 From there he moved on to the Toronto Railway Company becoming the general manager in 1905.
-He was also a member of the Orange Order in Canada.
+Fleming believed every child should learn to swim to prevent drownings, and provided "free bathing cars;" special summer streetcars on every route the TRC operated to get children to swimming stations at Sunnyside, the Lower Don River, Fisherman's Island, and the Western Sandbar.

 Fleming's political career began as an Alderman for the Ward of St. David's 1886 to 1890.
 In 1892 Toronto municipal election, he was elected mayor of Toronto.
 He was defeated in 1894 and 1895 but was returned to office in the 1896 Toronto municipal election and again the next year.
 He resigned in 1897 to accept appointment as an assessment commissioner of Toronto and held that position until 1904.
 In 1894, he presided over the National Exhibition Convention at Montreal.
 Fleming was president in 1895 of the Dominion Prohibitory Alliance.
 He strongly believed in the prohibition of liquor traffic.

 Fleming resigned as Mayor in 1897 and ran for mayor again in the 1923 Toronto municipal election against Mayor Charles A. Maguire and was defeated.

 As a businessman he was general manager of the Toronto and Niagara Power Company, general manager of the Toronto Electric Light Company and general manager of the Electrical Development Company of Ontario.
 He was also director of the Toronto Board of Trade.
-He was a member of the Toronto Harbor Commission in 1921.
+He was a member of the Toronto Harbor Commission in 1921, and a member of the Orange Order in Canada.

+Fleming purchased Donlands Farm from William Findlay Maclean in 1922.
+The farm remained in the family until the late 1950s, when the property was incorporated into a new North York development called Flemingdon Park.

-Fleming Crescent in Leaside is named in his honour.
+Arjay Crescent in Toronto was also named in his honour at the request of his son, G.O.
+Fleming.